bimdata/python-api-client/docs/ModelApi.md

 Link one or many documents to an element

  Bulk relation create available.
 You can either post an id or a list of ids.
-Is you post a list, the response will be a list (in the same order) of created relation or of errors if any If at least one create succeeded, the status code will be 201.
-If every create failed, the status code we'll be 400 with the list of errors   Required scopes: ifc:write, model:write
+If you post a list, the response will be a list of created relation (in the same order) or of errors if any.
+If at least one create succeed, the status code will be 201.
+If every create failed, the status code we'll be 400 with the list of errors.
+Required scopes: ifc:write, model:write

 ### Example